carlosp420/nymphalidae_diversification/MS.md

 cospeciation hypothesis.

-The uplift of the Andes was a major tectonic event that underwent higher activity during the Oligocene (Somoza, 1998).
+The uplift of the Andes was a major tectonic event that underwent higher activity during the Oligocene [@somoza1998].
 This caused climatic changes in the region that affected the flora and fauna of the time, which coincides with the diversification of modern montane plant and animal taxa [@hoorn2010] including Ithomiini butterflies and Solanaceae hostplants.
 Moreover, all Solanaceae clades